 Each MIAM costs £120.
 Inclusive VAT and no hidden extras.
-So it includes an initial confidential phone chat you might have with one of our accredited mediators, your online appointment and any follow up letters, emails and phone calls with you (and the other person).
+So it includes a confidential online meeting with one of our accredited mediators and any follow up letters, emails and phone calls with you (and the other person).
 And of course it includes your court certificate should you want one.
 Legal Aid is also available for Online MIAMs in certain circumstances.
 Please contact us for more information.

 What happens next?

-If you decide you would like to try mediation, if we haven’t already done at your request we will get in touch with the other person, inviting them to attend a similar meeting.
+If you decide you would like to try mediation, we will get in touch with the other person, inviting them to attend a similar meeting.
 If you are both willing and mediation is suitable we would organise a first mediation session for you both.
 If you decide you don’t want to mediate or the other party doesn’t wish to attend, we’ll post you the court certificate immediately to enable you to make a court application.